BPM / Workflow

 In theory, workflow vendors offer native tools for data integration.
 But in practice, those tools typically rely on significant custom code development by firm IT staff or require significant external consulting efforts.

 What's more, most workflow software is difficult to implement and difficult to manage and change over time.
 And the experience it provides to end users is often lackluster, lacking the consumer-grade polish and mobile accessibility modern users expect.

 The Solution – Intapp Flow

-Adressing these modern needs and expecations requires a modern approach.
+Addressing these modern needs and expectations requires a modern approach.
 One that enables organizations to deliver full-featured business process applications.